mit-quest/cloud-notes/README.md

 1. Access to a web browser on the local machine.
 This is used to complete login steps associated with each platform as well as viewing the notebboks in the Jupyter server once it is deployed either locally or in the cloud.

 #### Linux
 1. Install Docker using your distro's installation method.
-See Docker's provided installation instructions for it's [provided platforms](https://docs.docker.com/install/#supported-platforms).
+See Docker's provided installation instructions for it's [supported platforms](https://docs.docker.com/install/#supported-platforms).

 #### Windows
 1. Turn on optional features using the optional features tool here: